opendocsg/opendoc-supreme-court-practice-directions/PART-13-Electronic-Filing-And-Service.md

 (2) Where the words and phrases set out in Order 63A, Rule 1 are used in this Part, they shall have the same meaning as defined in Order 63A, Rule 1, unless otherwise specified.

-## 101. Establishment of Electronic Filing Service and appointment of network service provider
+## 101. Establishment of Electronic Filing Service and appointment of electronic filing service provider

-In exercise of the powers conferred by Order 63A, Rules 2 and 3 of the Rules of Court, the Registrar, with the approval of the Chief Justice, hereby establishes an Electronic Filing Service known as the Integrated Electronic Litigation System or eLitigation and accessible at \<www.elitigation.sg\> and appoints CrimsonLogic Pte Ltd as the Electronic Filing Service provider for this service, with the Electronic Litigation Systems Committee of the Singapore Academy of Law as its superintendent pursuant to Rule 13A(2) of the Singapore Academy of Law Rules (Cap.
-294A, Rule 1).
+In exercise of the powers conferred by Order 63A, Rules 2 and 3 of the Rules of Court, the Registrar, with the approval of the Chief Justice, hereby establishes an Electronic Filing Service known as the Integrated Electronic Litigation System or eLitigation and accessible at \<www.elitigation.sg\> and appoints CrimsonLogic Pte Ltd as the Electronic Filing Service provider for this service.

 ## 102. Appointment of agent to establish service bureau

-Pursuant to Order 63A, Rule 4 of the Rules of Court, the Registrar appoints CrimsonLogic Pte Ltd as an agent to establish a service bureau in the Supreme Court of Singapore; with the Electronic Litigation Systems Committee of the Singapore Academy of Law as its superintendent pursuant to Rule 13A(2) of the Singapore Academy of Law Rules (Cap.
-294A, Rule 1).
+Pursuant to Order 63A, Rule 4 of the Rules of Court, the Registrar appoints CrimsonLogic Pte Ltd as an agent to establish a service bureau in the Supreme Court of Singapore.

 ## 103. Registered users and authorised users